ashwinder1/Stock-Trend-Analysis-with-NYSE/README.md

 -   `data/` → Raw and processed datasets

--   `experiments/` → Jupyter notebooks for experiments and EDA
+-   `feature/` → Jupyter notebooks for EDA and Feature Engineering

 -   `models/` → Trained models and pickled files

 -   `images/` → Visual outputs for documentation

+-   `production/` → Code for deploying the model

+-   `requirements.yml` → File with all the dependencies

 -   `.gitignore` → Excludes large or sensitive files